This page may contain affiliate links. Learn More.

 This pizza was amazing.
 The best and most decadent bite of pizza I have ever tasted in my life, hands down.
 Talk about a decadent homemade pizza!

-After adding the sauce, I sprinkled the pizza with some dried greens that I made earlier in the summer to boost the nutritional content of the pizza.
-They look like herbs and they taste great, even to kids that would otherwise not eat greens.
+This green powder looks like herbs and taste great, even to kids that would otherwise not eat greens.
 I’ve been sprinkling them in a lot of dishes to make them even healthier.
 I love hiding vegetables in food to increase the nutrients.
 This dish is on our picky eater food list too.

 Next, sprinkle the pizzas with shredded mozzarella cheese.
 Top the homemade pizza with pepperoni.
 You can even use fresh mozzarella or even make your own homemade mozzarella cheese!